 A six-year-old girl from Plainfield died in a September 2016 fire in a home built only months prior.
 The incident negates persistent claims made by fire sprinkler opponents that smoke alarms and other safety features “offer adequate protection from fire” and home fire sprinklers are not necessary since “today’s fire deaths and injuries are happening in older homes.”
 The Connecticut home had at least one working smoke alarm, according to news reports.
 Moreover, had this home’s construction followed requirements found in all U.S. model building codes—specifically, a requirement to sprinkler new dwellings that has appeared in every edition of these codes since 2009—it should have been sprinklered.

 The coalition joined the National Fire Protection Association at a news conference in October 2016 to underscore the recent tragedy and refusal of state decision makers to require home fire sprinklers.
 (The coalition also took out a full-page ad in the Hartford Courant to underscore this tragedy.)
 "Inaction by our state’s decision makers has led to another tragedy," said coalition Chair Keith Flood.
 "We need them to finally start embracing home fire sprinklers and stop listening to the rhetoric by local fire sprinkler opponents.
 Now is the time to bolster laws that will lead to safer homes for future generations.”
-Read a write-up of the event, and watch the following news clip:
+Read a write-up of the event.

 A Home Run: Coalition Promotes Fire Sprinklers at Baseball Games